Galileo88/Galileos-Planet-Pack/README.md

 * Fixed some scatterer issues
 * Made Lili 20% more awesome
 * Added detection in resource configs for Kerbin vs Gael for GPP Secondary
+* Kerbinside is now compatible while playing with GPP_Secondary installed

 ## TO INSTALL: